 The following supplements may strengthen the immune system and help skin heal:

-- Probiotic supplement (containing Lactobacillus acidophilus), 5 - 10 billion CFUs (colony forming units) a day, for gastrointestinal and immune health.
+- Probiotic supplement (containing Lactobacillus acidophilus ).
+For gastrointestinal and immune health.
 Taking antibiotics can upset the balance between good and bad bacteria in your gut and cause diarrhea.
-Taking probiotics, or “friendly” bacteria, helps restore the right balance.
-People with weakened immune systems or who take drugs to suppress their immune systems should ask their doctor before taking probiotics.
+Taking probiotics, or "friendly" bacteria, helps restore the right balance.
+People with weakened immune systems, or those who take drugs to suppress their immune systems, should ask their doctor before taking probiotics.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
-For these reasons, herbs should be taken with care, under the supervision of your health care provider.
+For these reasons, you should take herbs with care, under the supervision of your provider.

 Cellulitis should be treated with antibiotics.
 There are no scientific studies showing that any herbs treat cellulitis, but the following herbs may help strengthen the immune system and kill bacteria on the skin.
 Never put any herbal preparations on an open wound without asking your doctor first.
 Be sure to tell your doctor about any herbs you use, because some can interfere with taking antibiotics.